codio-templates/hello-codio-python/.guides/content/Building-the-Demo-69da.md

 |||

 ### Page Layout
 Each page in the guide can have its own layout.
-You can select how many panels you want, and what information goes in each panel.
-The most common layout is two panels without the tree.
-The guide is in one panel and the code editor is in the other.
-Click the gear in the top-right corner of Codio.
+You can select how many panels you want and what information goes in each panel.
+The most common layout is two panels without the tree; the guide is in one panel and the code editor is in the other.
+Click the **Layout** button in the top-right corner of the Codio window.
 You can select the layout from here.
 The default layout is copy the previous page, and Codio does not close any open tabs.

 ![Layout](.guides/img/layout.png)